All Insights

 What I learned is that irreducible uncertainty is not the same as unmeasured uncertainty.
 These are different problems, and conflating them leads to the wrong response.

-Unmeasured uncertainty means you don't have the data yet.
+Unmeasured uncertainty means you do not have the data yet.
 The solution is better instrumentation, faster pipelines, more rigorous methodology.
 Given enough time and resources, you can reduce the uncertainty and then decide.

 The Adversarial Environment Problem